stiglers-eponym/BeamerPresenter/README.md

 qmake RENDERER=mupdf && make
 qmake RENDERER=poppler && make
 ```
+To build with debug information you can add `CONFIG+=debug` as an arguments to qmake.
 If this fails and you have all dependencies installed, you should check your
 Qt version (`qmake --version`) and
 [open an issue](https://github.com/stiglers-eponym/BeamerPresenter/issues)